ikurcubic/FormField/readme.md

 {{ FormField::address(['label' => 'Your Address']) }}
 ```

-If you want to override the defaults, you can, publish the config, like
+If you want to override the defaults, you can publish the config, like
 so:

     php artisan config:publish way/form